Concise

 Planning Appeals.

-A local authority planning appeal is a process through which a person or the Architect/Consultant can challenge a decision made by their local planning authority on a planning application or permitted development submission.
+A local authority planning appeal is a process through which a person or the Architecture North Ltd can challenge a decision made by their local planning authority on a planning application or permitted development submission.

 11.19.
 Clients have the right of appeal against most local authority decisions on planning permission and other planning decisions, such as advertisement consent, listed building consent, prior approval of permitted development rights, and enforcement.